FELLOWSHIPS and ASSISTANTSHIPS

 Graduate Assistantships are for the nine-month academic year and provide both a modest stipend and a waiver of tuition, including one summer semester.
 Assistants must take two graduate-level classes each semester; teaching load is usually one course in one semester and two courses in the other, with some work in the Writing Center during the semester in which a GA is teaching only one course.
 It is possible to complete the MA program in two years while working as a GA, since the Department offers graduate-level courses in the summer term.
 English GAs are limited to two years' employment, and must be classifed, not unclassifed, graduate students.

-As explained in more detail on the Graduate Assistantship Application Form (Spring 2012) or Graduate Assistantship Application Form (Summer 2 012 and later), the GA application dossier, like the graduate program application dossier, consists of a cover letter, an application form, transcripts, a personal statement and/or writing sample, and three letters of recommendation accompanied by access waiver forms.
+As explained in more detail on the Graduate Assistantship Application Instructions and the Graduate Assistantship Application Form, the GA application dossier, like the graduate program application dossier, consists of a cover letter, an application form, transcripts, a personal statement, a writing sample, and three letters of recommendation.
 While these two dossiers may be identical, it is to your advantage to "tailor" them; your GA application dossier, for example, may be stronger if it contains letters of recommendation that address your prospects for teaching success (or editing skills, if applicable), while letters in the Graduate Program application dossier may wish to stress the likelihood of your success in academic research and writing.
 Your personal statements could also reflect those different concerns.
 Students applying for a Competitive Graduate Award are also encouraged to get letters specifically tailored to that award.

 Published by: Department of English Language and Literature